MHA KY BIPOC Mental Health Month

 BIPOC Mental Health Month – Black, Indigenous, People of Color Mental Health Month – began under this name in 2020.
 “Minority” had long been an antiquated and even derogatory term in modern vernacular and the racial unrest in 2019 and 2020 gave prominence and preference to the BIPOC term.
 What hasn’t changed is that BIPOC face unique challenges and disparities in daily life which affect their mental health.
 BIPOC also face many health disparities in Kentucky and the United States which must be understood, challenged and addressed.

-Download the Minority Mental Health Month Toolkit.
+Download the BIPOC Mental Health Month Toolkit in English.

 Contact Us